If you’re like most people, you like to include a cup of coffee in your day.

 Do keep in mind these products can have very high levels of caffeine, often verging on 250-400 mg per serving.
 If you are going to use these, make sure that you limit your consumption of caffeine from other choices.

-Overall, our verdict is that if you want some caffeine while on your ketogenic diet, have it, but be careful of the format it comes in and keep it to moderate levels.
+Overall, our verdict is that if you want some caffeine while on your ketogenic diet, then have it.
+Just be careful of the form it comes in, and keep it to moderate levels.
 It’s very easy to overdo caffeine because of its addictive nature.

 You start out only having one cup of coffee per day, but after a month, that coffee no longer gives you the energy boost it used to so you increase it to two cups per day.
 Then it’s three cups and next thing you know, you have to do a full detox in order to get yourself off caffeine.

 Caffeine is a drug, so treat it as such.